microsponsors/registry-contract/README.md

 Note that there *are* transfer restrictions on Microsponsors tokens that are enforced by this registry, to satisfy the following business requirements:

 1. All minters (Creators) and buyers (Sponsors) must be validated in our Proof-of-Content Registry to eliminate fraud/ impersonation/ spamming.
 2. Microsponsors ERC-721s (NFTs) give minters the option to disable token resale to third-parties, to help ensure that Creators' time slots aren't sold to individuals or organizations they do not wish to transact with.
-This is useful for certain use-cases, i.e. Creators or Freelancers who do not wish to represent certain brands or organizations.
+This is useful for certain use-cases, i.e. Creators who want to carefully choose which brands or organizations they wish to work with.

 ## Path to Federation
-The long-term plan is to create a path for Microsponsors to federate (think: DAOs, game studios, media orgs, agencies, consulting, freelancing, etc.).
-We will encourage other organizations to create their own exchange front-ends with their own set of rules about minting Microsponsors tokens, selling and re-selling, cross-exchange arbitrage, etc etc.
+The long-term plan is for Microsponsors to Federate (think: DAOs, game studios, media orgs, agencies, consultants, freelancers, etc).
+We plan to Federate so that other organizations can implement their own rules and logic around Registration, token minting, selling and re-selling (think: DAOs, game studios, media orgs, agencies, consultants, freelancers, etc).

+_In this way, Microsponsors becomes an open protocol utility rather than simply a standalone dapp.
+Other organizations can spin up their own marketplaces, applications and front-ends, and use Microsponsors tokens as a composable building block that can be layered in with their own blockchain apps._

-The functions in this contract that will enable federation as well as transfer restrictions are below; they are currently called directly by Microsponsors' ERC-721 token contract.
-When we are ready to federate, we can create another smart contract that keeps track of the Federation registry addresses (this contract will become just one instance of a Microsponsors Registry among many), and forward the following calls to the appropriate contract address for each token according to its `federationId` mapping in the ERC-721 contract:
+The functions in this contract that will enable federation as well as govern transfer restrictions are below; they are currently called directly by Microsponsors' ERC-721 token contract.
+To federate, we will create another smart contract called the Federation Relay that keeps track of each Federation members' Registry contract addresses (this first Registry contract will become just one instance of a Microsponsors Registry among many).

+During `mint()` and `transfer()` calls the Federation Relay will forward the following function calls to the appropriate registry contract according to its `federationId`:

 ```
 function isContentIdRegisteredToCaller(string memory contentId) public view returns(bool);